All Products

 • Fragment cleanup (AbortMultipartUpload): Automatically delete parts from incomplete multipart uploads after a specified time.

-3. Trigger policies: Define the conditions that trigger actions on the filtered objects:
+3. Trigger policies: Define when actions trigger:

 Configuration scenarios